mira-kine/advanced-react-notes/src/week 3 notes/context.md

 4. create a custom hook -> optional, but it is the recommended way because you give a way to access the context values without exposing the actual context.
 As long as you have the word "use" you can call what comes afterwards whatever you want
 5. call useContext with the context we want to use (so in this case, EntryContext)
+6. export provider and the custom hook
+7. Then you can wrap whatever components you need to provide context down to using the EntryProvider provider component you created
+8. as a beginner, you can wrap your whole app at the root level with your UserProvider

 ```
 const useEntries = () => {
     const context = useContext(EntryContext)

+    if(context === undefined) {
+        throw new Error('useEntries must be defined within an EntryContext Provider)
+        // here, context is an object that has entries: [] and setEntries f().
+This means that both will be accessible throughout whatever components you wrap the provider with
     }
+export { EntryProvider, useEntries }
+}
 ```

+## Notes on custom hooks

+- building your own hooks let you extract component logic into reusable functions
+- when you want to share logic between two js fxns, we extract it to a third function.
+Remember that both components and Hooks are functions.
+  - so you can use custom hooks when you want to remove duplicated logic from two components
+  - they do not share state, they reuse "stateful logic" -> like setting up a subscription and remembering the current value, or wanting to keep entries in a guest book of both user and message, etc.)
+- remember that you can call useState and useEffect many times in one component because they will be completely independent.
+-